betaflight/betaflight/docs/development/Building in Eclipse.md

 ### Install Eclipse

-The minimum Eclipse version is Kepler 4.3, the maximum is Mars 4.5 although some things are [known to be broken](http://gnuarmeclipse.github.io/plugins/install/#eclipse--cdt) in 4.5 with GNU Arm Tools.
+Eclipse Luna v4.4 is the preferred version for GNU Arm Tools currently.
+The minimum Eclipse version is Kepler 4.3.
+The maximum is Mars 4.5 although it is not tested by GNU Arm Eclipse and some things are [known to be broken](http://gnuarmeclipse.github.io/plugins/install/#eclipse--cdt).
+Eclipse Neon is currently not released.

-CDT v8.6.0 as shipped in the Eclipse Luna CDT download is recommended.
+CDT v8.6.0, as shipped in the Eclipse Luna CDT download, is recommended.
 The minimum CDT version is 8.3.

 The 64bit Eclipse is preferred but a 32bit Eclipse can be used; ensure you run it on a 32bit JDK.